3 Proven Ways to Save Your Brand from the Brink: Business Comeback Stories

 - Disney Animation lost its focus in the early 2000s with watered-down duds.
 It hired new, focused leadership by acquiring Pixar, whose leaders rebuilt the home of Mickey Mouse with skills that had first learned . . . at (or from) Disney.

-- Sometimes it Take Death – or at least Bankruptcy – to Revive
+Sometimes it Take Death – or at least Bankruptcy – to Revive a brand

 The third group includes companies that were so broken that they actually had to die – usually via bankruptcy – before they could be revived.
 Bankruptcy not only allowed them to cancel bad contracts but also forced them to think differently – the hardest thing to do with a long-established brand.